These scholarships have been established by the Oxford Centre for Islamic Studies to allow graduates to pursue study of benefit to the Muslim world.

 The scholarship will cover 100% of University and college fees and a grant for living costs of £14,296.
 Awards are made for the full duration of your fee liability for the agreed course.

-Decisions are expected to be made around July 2016.
-If you have not heard from us by the time this page is updated to say that successful applicants have been notified, then please assume that your application has been unsuccessful.
+Decisions were made in mid June 2016 and successful applicants have been notified.
 Due to the volume of applications we receive, we regret that we are unable to contact unsuccessful applicants individually or provide feedback on applications.

 You must be applying to start a new full-time master's or DPhil course at Oxford.

 - ordinarily resident in the United Kingdom and from a Muslim community (with preference given to those from a financially disadvantaged household), or

 - a national of, and ordinarily resident in, one of the following countries in Asia and Africa:

 |Cameroon||Libya||Syrian Arab Republic|